-8.4.9 Additional matters - Specific Purpose (Golf Resort) Zone at Christchurch Golf Resort
+8.4.9 Additional matters - Specific Purpose (Golf Resort) Zone at Christchurch Golf Resort c.
+Whether it is appropriate to require a legal instrument be registered against the head title securing a bridleway from the Styx River to Spencerville Road, as shown on the outline development plan.

 - a.
 Whether the location of an identified building area is fully contained within the boundaries of the Resort Community and Academy Activity Areas. - b.
-Whether it is appropriate to require a legal instrument be registered against the head title securing public pedestrian access over the access track identified in the Concept plan. - c.
-Whether it is appropriate to require a legal instrument be registered against the head title securing a bridleway from the Styx River to Spencerville Road, as shown on the outline development plan.
+Whether it is appropriate to require a legal instrument be registered against the head title securing public pedestrian access over the access track identified in the Concept plan.

-8.4.10 Additional matters - Cashmere and Worsleys Development Plan area
+8.4.10 Additional matters - Cashmere and Worsleys Development Plan